Salmon River water at Pulaski New York

 Backup water

-If the Salmon River is unsafe, crowded, or out of shape, compare Cattaraugus Creek for a Lake Erie steelhead option, Chautauqua Creek for a smaller tributary, or the Saranac River for a Lake Champlain salmon plan.
+If the Salmon River is unsafe, crowded, or out of shape, compare Cattaraugus Creek for a Lake Erie steelhead option, Chautauqua Creek for a smaller stream, or the Saranac River for a Lake Champlain salmon plan.

 Altmar and upper fly water